 A significant number of restrictions and covenants are included in the structure, both on the property level and on the portfolio level.
 LTV is to be maintained within certain limits depending on the property type, and no borrower (sponsor) may account for more than 50% of total outstanding secured loans.
 The financing vehicle (nSFF) must have an equity ratio of no less than 10% and possess a cash reserve of minimum 4.75% of the secured loans.
 Important information

-Swedbank has been appointed joint lead book runners in a possible Nya SFF capital markets transaction.
+Swedbank has been appointed lead manager in a possible nSFF capital markets transaction.
 This report is not to be viewed as a buy, sell or hold recommendation of existing or future financial instruments.
-The analysis is based on public information only.
+The research is based on public information only.